meagdoh/ssi-fellowship/notes/Day-1-JupyterCon.md

 - Review workflow strategy.. in the example of Capytale they have a teacher review function.
 - [Workflow Description Language](https://terra.bio/resources/analysis-tools/)
 - Audit of domain publications and mine for technology used.
+- UX use cases for jupyter cards and quizzes?
+- UX user journey use cases for interactive visualizations?